My Individual Contributor README

 My biggest motivation comes from knowing I have helped someone.

 In a product org, this typically means talking with the beneficiaries of whatever it is I help make.
 That could be our company's end-users, internal stakeholders, or strangers who rely on my open source packages.
 This isn't a strict requirement for my job, but I'm most gratified (and as a result, motivated) when I know how others have benefited from my work.
-At Zapier, I make a point to hear from our developers via help tickets, community, and StackOverflow.
+At Zapier, I made a point to hear from our developers via help tickets, GitHub issues, and StackOverflow.

 For managers, pointing me towards examples where I've had direct, beneficial impact on coworkers can help energize me out of a slump.
 For coworkers, an occasional DM letting me know that I helped you never fails to make my day.